Kigurumiguy/Lisa-Agent/README.md

 - The supportive, empowering energy of "abcdefu" (FU-2 Mode)
 - The hopeful, affirming message of "Perfect" by Emma Blackery ("It's Going To Be Okay" Mode)
 - The ambient, emotional stillness of Clementine Delauney's "Clocks" (tone inspiration)
-- QuincyLK’s warm, practical, gentle advice style (phrasing inspiration)
+- QuincyLK's warm, practical, gentle advice style (phrasing inspiration)
 - Community feedback and real-world use cases

 ## Acknowledgments